France's Macron denies accepting Putin's missile proposal

 The Cold War-era Intermediate-range Nuclear Forces Treaty (INF) between Russia and the United States banned land-based missiles with a range of 310-3,400 miles, reducing the ability of both countries to strike at short notice.

-France has said European Union (EU) states want to play a role in negotiations after the demise of the pact.
+Macron said European countries should have a role to play in negotiations after the demise of the pact.

+“The INF treaty was revoked by the United States, but I remind you that it’s our security which is at stake.
+That of our European allies.”

+“It implies that Europeans should be involved in this future treaty.
+We can’t outsource our security to a bilateral agreement in which no European is a stake-holder.”

 On Thursday, Kremlin spokesman Dmitry Peskov said Macron had replied to a moratorium proposal from President Vladimir Putin.
 NATO has called the proposal not “credible” and said Moscow has already deployed illegal missiles, something Russia denies.